AsahiLinux/docs/Broken-Software.md

 ### Why not just use 4K pages then?
 While these machines can boot 4K kernels, doing so requires some very hacky patches, as the IOMMUs only support 16K-aligned pages.
-Not does this cause severe performance penalties, it does not address the actual problem which is userspace software with incomplete support for AArch64.
-XNU gets around this by supporting independent page sizes in userspace, however we have no such mechanism in Linux and likely never will.
+Not only does this cause severe performance penalties, but it does not address the actual problem which is userspace software with incomplete support for AArch64.
+XNU (macOS) gets around this by supporting independent page sizes in userspace, however we have no such mechanism in Linux and likely never will.

 ### Why not just host a fixed version of ${PACKAGE} yourself?